Garden fitness studio approved in Caversham

-Read moreDetailsThe owner of a home in Priest Hill, Caversham has applied to build a fitness studio in their garden
+Read moreDetailsThe owner of a home in Priest Hill, Caversham has won permission to build a fitness studio in her garden.

 Read moreDetailsRDG.Today – which is a Social Enterprise – provides Reading Borough with free, independent news coverage.